Qualifications and Requirements:

 Required Language Skills:

-- Ability to comprehend and compose instructions, correspondence and communications in English in both oral and written format.
+- Ability to accurately comprehend and compose instructions, correspondence and communications in English in both oral and written format.

 - Bilingual in English and Spanish preferred, but not required.